Joed11/portfolio_website_ts/README.md

-# portfolio_website_ts
+# Personal Portfolio Website

-A personal portfolio website built with TypeScript
+A *work in progress* portfolio website built as an exercise to learn TypeScript.